bh1995/bh1995/README.md

 - 👋 Hi, I’m @bh1995
-- 👀 I’m interested in deep learning, machine learning and computer science.
+- 👀 I’m interested in deep learning and computer science.
 - 🌱 I’m currently working on a project using self attention to detection Atrial Fibrillation in ECG data.
 - 💞️ I’m looking to collaborate on anything cool!
 - 📫 How to reach me: send an email to bjorn_hansen95@yahoo.com